ksu-cs-textbooks/cis526/content/C-JS/11-ajax.md

 ```

 #### Sending the XMLHttpRequest
 Finally, the [XMLHttpRequest.send()](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/send) method will send the request asynchronously (unless the `async` parameter in `XMLHttpRequest.open()` was set to `false`).
-As the response is recieved (or fails) the appropriate event handlers will be triggered.
+As the response is received (or fails) the appropriate event handlers will be triggered.
 To finish our example:

 ```js
 xhr.send();